stephaniehicks/website-hicks-source/content/teaching.md

 ### Data Science

-- [Tidyverse Skills for Data Science](https://jhudatascience.org/tidyversecourse/) [[Available on Leanpub](https://leanpub.com/tidyverseskillsdatascience)].
+- [Tidyverse Skills for Data Science](https://jhudatascience.org/tidyversecourse) [[Available on Leanpub](https://leanpub.com/tidyverseskillsdatascience)] [[Available via bookdown](https://jhudatascience.org/tidyversecourse)].
 Online book that teaches users a powerful set of R packages known as the Tidyverse to learn the different aspects of the data science pipeline, from importing the data, tidying the data into a format that is easy to work with, exploring and visualizing the data, and fitting machine learning models.
 Online companion for the [Tidyverse Skills for Data Science in R Specialization](https://www.coursera.org/specializations/tidyverse-data-science-r/) on Coursera.
-  - Authors: Shannon C. Ellis, Carrie Wright, Roger D. Peng and Stephanie C. Hicks
+  - Authors: Shannon E. Ellis, Carrie Wright, Roger D. Peng and Stephanie C. Hicks

 ---